aviart/gd-star-rating/trunk/readme.txt

 * WordPress: 2.5.0 or newer

 = Browser Notice =
-* Multi review feature on administration Post Edit page will not work properly with IE6 browsers
+* Multi review feature on administration Post Edit page will not work properly with IE6 browsers.

 = Basic Installation =
 * Plugin folder in the WordPress plugins folder must be `gd-star-rating`.